strosu/learning-notes/books/Desiging Data Intensive Applications.md

 ## Partitioning key-value data

 When deciding how to split the data, we ideally want to make it as even as possible (assuming the nodes all have the same capacity).
 Otherwise, the workload will be skewed.
+An interesting approach is to:
+- create much more partitions that nodes initially
+- each node gets assigned **a set** of parititions
+- values don't get moved from one partition to another, but instead we move entire partitions
+    - we reassign a node's partitions to other ones when it fails
+    - we move some partitions to new nodes when they are created, in order to keep the load balanced

 ### Partitioning by key